LeoVasanko/RandQuik/README.md

 ## Python module

 I have a Python binding to this in the works, with the intention of being able to use these faster random numbers also for creating byte buffers and with numpy.random there.
+The module now offers functional Numpy BitGenerator adaptor, and a friendly general purpose Python API that can fill up any buffer with random bytes.